Ring the Alarm: Live performances

-Knowles performed "Ring the Alarm" at the 2006 MTV Video Music Awards on August 31, 2006, wearing a flowing trench coat, a corset and hotpants.
+Beyoncé performed "Ring the Alarm" at the 2006 MTV Video Music Awards on August 31, 2006, wearing a flowing trench coat, a corset and hotpants.
 The performance referenced Janet Jackson's "Rhythm Nation" routine.
-James Montgomery of MTV News commented that as Knowles sang, she "...stripped and stalked."
+James Montgomery of MTV News commented that as Beyoncé sang, she "...stripped and stalked."
 Jocelyn Vena of the same publication, wrote that she had a "frantic performance" of the song along with a "fiercely choreographed breakdown" at the end.
-Erika Ramirez of Billboard magazine put the performance at number five on her list of "Beyonce's 5 Biggest TV Performances" saying that Knowles "kill[ed]" the live performance.
+Erika Ramirez of Billboard magazine put the performance at number five on her list of "Beyonce's 5 Biggest TV Performances" saying that Beyoncé "kill[ed]" the live performance.
 She later performed the song on the American morning news and talk show, Good Morning America.
-"Ring the Alarm" was included on Knowles' set list for her The Beyoncé Experience concert in Los Angeles, and I Am...
+"Ring the Alarm" was included on Beyoncé's set list for her The Beyoncé Experience concert in Los Angeles, and I Am...
 World Tour venues.

-During a performance of "Ring the Alarm" in Orlando, Florida on July 26, 2007, Knowles fell down a flight of stairs on stage and was videoed by several fans.
+During a performance of "Ring the Alarm" in Orlando, Florida on July 26, 2007, Beyoncé fell down a flight of stairs on stage and was videoed by several fans.
 She told her audience that it "hurt so bad" and requested, "Don't put [the footage] on YouTube."
-However, the next morning, several clips of Knowles' fall were available on YouTube, and reported in the media.
+However, the next morning, several clips of Beyoncé's fall were available on YouTube, and reported in the media.
 The videos were quickly removed from YouTube because users had transgressed the website's terms of use."
 A representative from YouTube said that users posting their footage of the incident were guilty of infringement because "even if [they] took the video [themselves], the performer controls the right to use his/her image in a video, the songwriter owns the rights to the song being performed and sometimes the venue prohibits filming without permission."
-After being removed, clips of Knowles' fall were later reposted on YouTube and other video-sharing sites like eBaum's World and Dailymotion.
-Jay-Z later stated on radio that even though Knowles is "...a great performer who's on point 99 percent of the time, she's still human."
+After being removed, clips of Beyoncé's fall were later reposted on YouTube and other video-sharing sites like eBaum's World and Dailymotion.
+Jay-Z later stated on radio that even though Beyoncé is "...a great performer who's on point 99 percent of the time, she's still human."